ushnish3/ushscribbles/stories/the-ghost-army-of-world-war-ii.md

 ---
-title: "The Ghost Army of World War II (History & Forgotten Stories)"
+title: "The Ghost Army of World War II"
-date: "2026-07-26"
 ---

 During World War II, the U.S. Army created the 23rd Headquarters Special Troops, better known as the Ghost Army.